MaiconGilton/react-native-customisable-alert/README.md

 }
 ```

-After that you only need to call `showAlert` or `closeAlert` methods from anywhere in your app.
+After that all you need is to call `showAlert` or `closeAlert` methods from anywhere in your app.

 ### Show some alert

+To fire an alert just call `showAlert(obj)` as below:

 ```jsx
 import React from "react";